 Types of Distributions

-Draws can be taken at any time and are an advance on expected profits that would be allocated to the member at the end of the year
+Draws are able to be taken at any time and are an advance on profits that are expected and would be allocated to the member at the end of the year.

 Draws aren't usually guaranteed unless the member manages the company and the draw is for the member's salary.
 The members aren't considered employees of the company if it was organized as a corporation.
 Guaranteed draws are used as an alternative to a salary, and they ensure that a member who is running the everyday operations of the business is paid for the services before other members get payments out of the profits.
 The other kind of payment — distributions — is handed out at the end of the year and is a member's proportionate share of the business's earnings.

 A guaranteed payment or draw is used like the LLC equivalent of salary to managing members.
 A guaranteed payment has specific benefits with taxes.
 The managing member has to pay the entire amount of the employment tax.

 Benefits to Taxes

 A managing member who gets part of the company's revenue as a guaranteed payment or draw will only end up paying about 7 percent taxes, or about 1/2 the sum of the employment tax rate, on the amount.
 The Internal Revenue Service considers the managing member as active in the daily business of the LLC and provides a deduction of 1/2 the employment taxes on the managing member's tax return.
 Most members of the LLC view the lower tax rate applicable to guaranteed draws treated as wages as a great benefit.